stein-bmcc/eleventy-personal-site-alecardena/_site/andor_website.md

   <p>
-      I created this website around “Andor” - a series I love.
-My goal was to create a clear About page and Episodes’ guide.
-I started by prototyping the layout on Figma and translated it into a functional HTML/CSS/JS page with Atom.
-Below is a link to the website.
+    For my web design class, I created a website dedicated to the "Andor" series that I love.
+The website aims to provide a clear and comprehensive About page and Episodes' guide for fans of the show.
+To achieve this, I first prototyped the layout using Figma and then translated it into a functional web page using HTML, CSS, and JS with Atom.
+    The design and layout were carefully thought out to enhance the user experience and create an immersive environment for fans of the show.
+Check out the link below to see the working website.
   </p>

   <p>
-      Link to Website: <a href="https://alecardena.github.io/mmp240/midterm/index.html">https://alecardena.github.io/mmp240/midterm/index.html</a>
+      <strong>Link to Website: <a href="https://alecardena.github.io/mmp240/midterm/index.html">https://alecardena.github.io/mmp240/midterm/index.html</a></strong>
   </p>

   <div class="back_function">